wloving77/dmtl4-MCS/src/introduction.md

 ## Hypothesis

-The hypothesis for this boook draft is thus roughly that switching CS students from courses around traditional first-order theory using quasi-formal presentations, to one something like this this one, would: engage students first in their main area of interest: computation and cool languages and tools;re-establish the ability to use expressive logic and abstract mathematics as an essential foundation for any computer scientist; provide students with conceptual foundations that are also seeing rapidly growing industrial demand.
+The hypothesis for this boook draft is thus roughly that switching CS students from courses around traditional first-order theory using quasi-formal presentations, to one something like this this one, would: engage students first in their main area of interest: computation and cool languages and tools;re-establish the ability to use expressive logic and abstract mathematics as an essential foundation for any computer scientist; provide students with deep knowledge and skills with languages and systems that are now seeing rapidly growing industrial demand.

 ## Ask